davidbrowne/dsga/README.md

-# dsga: Data Structures for Geometric Algorithms
+# dsga : Data Structures for Geometric Algorithms

 dsga is a c\+\+20 library that implements/will implement the vectors and matrices from the [OpenGL Shading Language 4.6 specification](https://www.khronos.org/registry/OpenGL/specs/gl/GLSLangSpec.4.60.pdf).
 This library was not intended to be used for rendering.
 My requirements in general are for things like 3D CAD/CAM applications and other geometric things.